byoseph3/temp_repo_cs3210/README.md

 Answer the following on Canvas:

-1. Assume the stack is empty.
-If an item was pushed onto the stack, what would the address of this element be?
+1. To what address is the stack initialized during the bootloading process?
+   (Another way to answer this is to ask yourself what's the bottom of the stack?)

 2. What items are on the stack at this point (pc = 0x10000c)?